flcvlr/MAmBA/readme.txt

 	sequence of an endogenous non-methylated small RNA can be provided (e.g. tRNA(Gly) 5' fragment)

-  -l log/linear
+  -l log/linear (default: log)
-	If set to "log" a log y axis (non-conversion frequency) will be used in figures.
+	If set to any value other than "log" a linear y axis (non-conversion frequency) will be used in figures.
-	Any other value will result in linear y axis

   -C color (default: darkgreen)
 	If set the argument will be passed to R as the color to use for bars in figures (useful to plot multiple samples in different colors)